Star Wars: The Force Unleashed

 Star Wars: The Force Unleashed is a 2008 action-adventure game developed and published by LucasArts, and part of The Force Unleashed multimedia project.
 It was initially developed for the PS2, PS3, Wii, and Xbox 360 consoles and on iOS, second-generation N-Gage, NDS, PSP, and Java-equipped mobile phone handhelds.
 The game was released in North America on September 16, 2008, in Australia and Southeast Asia on September 17, and in Europe on September 19.
 LucasArts released downloadable content for the PS3 and Xbox 360 consoles.
 An Ultimate Sith Edition of the game, containing both new and previously released downloadable content, was released in November 2009, and later ported to Mac OS X and Windows.
 An enhanced remaster of the Wii version, developed by Aspyr, was released for the Nintendo Switch on April 20, 2022.

 The project bridges the first two Star Wars trilogies, acting as an origin story for both the united Rebel Alliance and the Galactic Civil War depicted in the original trilogy.
 The game introduces a new protagonist named "Starkiller", a powerful Force user trained as Darth Vader's secret apprentice, who is tasked with hunting down Jedi survivors of the Great Jedi Purge while trying to keep his existence a secret.
 However, after he is tasked with planting the seeds of what would become the Rebel Alliance, which Vader plans to take advantage of to overthrow the Emperor, Starkiller begins to question his morality and to redeem himself slowly.
-Following The Walt Disney Company's acquisition of Lucasfilm in 2012, the game became part of the non-canonical Star Wars Legends continuity in 2014, and an alternative origin for the Rebel Alliance and the Galactic Civil War was given in other forms of Star Wars media, such as Star Wars Rebels.
+Following The Walt Disney Company's acquisition of Lucasfilm in 2012, the game became part of the non-canonical Star Wars Legends continuity in 2014, and an alternative origin for the Rebel Alliance and the Galactic Civil War was given in other forms of Star Wars media, such as Star Wars Rebels and Andor.

-Star Wars: The Force Unleashed received generally positive reviews from critics, praising its story, voice acting, physics, art, and soundtrack, but criticism for its linear gameplay and technical issues.
+Star Wars: The Force Unleashed received mixed reviews from critics, praising its story, voice acting, physics, art, and soundtrack, but criticizing its linear gameplay and technical issues.
 The game was a bestseller in the United States and Australia, with over 1,000,000 copies sold in its debut month.
 As of February 2010, the game had sold over 7,000,000 copies, and was the fastest-selling Star Wars video game of its time.
 A sequel, Star Wars: The Force Unleashed II, was released in October 2010.